A Single Online Agent Can Efficiently Learn Mean Field Games: Conclusion

 \section{Conclusion}

-\cz{This study introduces the QM iteration (QMI), a novel online single-agent model-free learning scheme for mean field games, offering a practical alternative to traditional fixed-point iteration methods.
-QMI provides both theoretically and numerically confirmation of the statement: \emph{a single online agent can efficiently learn the equilibria of mean field games}, without any prior knowledge of the environment.}
+This study introduces the QM iteration (QMI), a novel online single-agent model-free learning scheme for mean field games, offering a practical alternative to traditional fixed-point iteration methods.
+QMI provides both theoretically and numerically confirmation of the statement: \emph{a single online agent can efficiently learn the equilibria of mean field games}, without any prior knowledge of the environment.
+We anticipate that our methods can provide a benchmark for online model-free learning in MFGs, and serve as a base scheme for further extensions, generalizations, and applications.